LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 ``left_recursion(Option)``
    Controls warnings of left-recursion on clauses and grammar rules.
-   Specifically, when the clause or grammar rule head and the left most goal in the body are variants.
+   Specifically, when the clause or grammar rule head and the leftmost goal in the body are variants.
 Possible option values are ``warning`` (the usual default) and ``silent``.

 .. _flag_tail_recursive: